BhavyeMathur/goopylib-v1/README.md

 * Changed `max([...])` to `max(...)` inside the `colour_gradient()` & `color_gradient()` functions to make them faster

 * Added another set of colour conversions with a `_` prefix, these functions do not validate arguments
+* The Colour types in `colours.c` now use a `PyObject *` to store the hex colour string of a colour instance as opposed to the previous use of a `char[7]`
+* Fixed error with the C colours module not compiling when `PyNumberMethods` of the Colour type were specified in the module INIT

+* The C `ColourHSV` & `ColourHSL` types now take integer arguments for the S & V, and S & L values just like the Python classes
+* Fixed the conversion from HSV to RGB and HSL to RGB in the initialization functions of `ColourHSV` & `ColoursHSL` in `colours.c`
+* Moved the error checking from the `bezier_curve.py` interface to `c_bezier_curve.c` making it faster
+* The `factorial()` function defined in `c_bezier_curve.c` is no longer accessible from Python (use standard `math.factorial()` instead)
+* Defined all unary PyNumberMethods for the C implementation of the `Colour` class as well as nb_add, nb_subtract, nb_multiply, nb_remainder, nb_divmod, & nb_power.
+All other PyNumberMethods return an empty `Colour` class

 #### 1.1.216-alpha20 1st-3rd December 2020